-Activity Grant Request: Student Organizations may request a onetime allocation for a project or activity from the Activity Grants joint committee, led by the Campus Activities Board.
-These forms may be found on the Student Organizations and CAB's webpage.
+Activity Grant Request: Student Organizations may request allocations for a project or activity from the Activity Grants Committee.
+These forms may be found on the Student Organizations page on the website.
 The forms must be received a minimum of two weeks before the event or activity if the proposed funds do not exceed \$100.
-A minimum of 3 weeks are needed if proposed funds exceed \$100.
-For more information on this process, contact the C.A.B.
-Activity Grants Director.
+A minimum of 3 weeks is needed if proposed funds exceed \$100.
+For more information on this process, contact the Activity Grants Director or the Student Engagement Coordinator.